my-realm/depth-first/max-recursive-depth.md

 - More importantly, what might GAI-enabled entities with their codified "personality traits" bring about, within the evolution and history of human species?

-- Most importantly, what do you suppose can happen with embodied capabilities being imparted to such AI agents via Giga Factories that churn out millions of vehicular or humanoid or [*biomimetic*](https://en.wikipedia.org/wiki/Biomimetics#Bio-inspired_technologies) robots each year?
+- Most importantly, what do you suppose can happen with embodied capabilities being imparted to such AI agents via Giga Factories that are churning out millions of vehicular or humanoid or [*biomimetic*](https://en.wikipedia.org/wiki/Biomimetics#Bio-inspired_technologies) robots each year?

 <br>